Dye-Paint Your Images / Bring Them to Life With Quilting

 In this workshop, you will first learn how to paint images with Procion dyes on cotton.
 Learning to control the dyes will be emphasized.
 Among other things, we will cover blending, layering, special effects and painting without bleeding.
 All of these techniques can be used to create images as complex as portraits or as simple as a line on a scarf.
 Each student is asked to bring two or three 18"x 20" designs or drawings that they will transfer onto cloth and then paint.
-These drawings can be fruits or rounded objects, still lifes, animals or faces.
+These drawings can be fruits or rounded objects, still life, animals, faces, or anything you would like to paint.
 Any image can be used as long as it has been made into an 18" X 20" black and white line drawing.
 It would also help to have an example or an idea of your color choices.
 In the second part of the workshop, we will explore new ideas about how to use quilting to enhance the look of your painted cloth.
 The main objective is to use quilting lines to create depth, texture, tension, or shadowing which will give a new dimension to your quilt.
 Lines can be inspired by an endless variety of things (nature, architecture, technology, etc.) to add visual interest and reinforce your overall design.
 Even straight lines can become a design in themselves.
 You will be working with the images you have painted during the first part of the workshop.
 This workshop is based on free-motion machine quilting but the design techniques can be adapted to hand quilting.
 Experience in one or the other is required.

 Students are Asked to Bring:

 Three or four 18" x 20" drawings or designs (there will also be drawings on hand to choose from)

 (if machine-quilting) sewing machine in good working order that you know how to operate.
 I am not a sewing machine technician.

 assorted feet for machine quilting (ex: my preferred foot is a Bernina#24 foot)